“A people without the knowledge of their past history, origin and culture is like a tree without roots,” Marcus Garvey.

 Fundamental British Values

 At LEAP, we know that for students to aspire and be successful academically and in the wider areas of their lives, they need to be given rich and sustained opportunities to develop their cultural capital.
 Within the history curriculum we are constantly looking for opportunities to ensure this, through trips, workshops and inviting members of the public in to speak.
 See Cultural Capital annual overview PDF below, showing the range of trips and workshops children will participate in.
+Classes have visited the British Museum, the Hackney Museum, Epping Forest, the Museum of London, St Augustine's Tower to name a few.

 History at Home